cifrum-io/cifrum/README.rst

 Introduction
 ============

-``yapo`` is a Python library developed to solve quantitative finance and investments tasks.
+``cifrum`` is a Python library developed to solve quantitative finance and investments tasks.
 Additionally, it has the broader goal to become the most useful and flexible open sourced tool for financial data analysis available in popular programming languages.